w9n/garden/examples/remote-k8s/README.md

 You'll also need to login to the `docker` CLI, so that images can be pushed to the registry.
 Please refer to your registry's documentation on how to do that (for Docker Hub you simply run `docker login`).

-_Note that if you're using GKE along with GCR, and your deployment registry is in the same project as the GKE cluster, you can remove the `imagePullSecrets` section from the `garden.yml` and skip creating the auth secret._
+_Note that if you're using GKE along with GCR, and your deployment registry is in the same region and on the same account as the GKE cluster, you can remove the `imagePullSecrets` section from the `garden.yml` and skip creating the auth secret._

 When storing the registry authorization via `kubectl create secret docker-registry`, use the name `garden-example-registry-auth` for the secret, and place it in the `default` namespace (or update the `garden.yml`